caduque0906/Python_Projects/README.md

-# Python_Projects
+# Python Projects
-This is where all Python Projects will be at.
+This is a display of sample code using Python Language.